cedmax/advent-of-code/2019/15/Readme.md

 <li><code>1</code>: The repair droid has moved one step in the requested direction.</li>
 <li><code>2</code>: The repair droid has moved one step in the requested direction; its new position is the location of the oxygen system.</li>
 </ul>
-<p>You don&apos;t know anything about the area around the repair droid, but you can figure it out by watching the status codes.</p>
+<p>You don't know anything about the area around the repair droid, but you can figure it out by watching the status codes.</p>
 <p>For example, we can draw the area using <code>D</code> for the droid, <code>#</code> for walls, <code>.</code> for locations the droid can traverse, and empty space for unexplored locations.
 Then, the initial state looks like this:</p>
 <pre><code>